 4. Automate feedback reminders for your clients

 My clients never used to provide feedback on time.
 Ever.
 It would usually result in their project going weeks over its deadline, and I'd be pulling my hair out.

 I use Asana to manage my projects, and inside Asana I create a 'feedback due date' for my clients.
 Then, a day before their feedback is due, Asana sends them a reminder.
 Awesome, right?

-If you're not sure what Asana is or how to use it, I made a free course that will teach you.
-Enter your details in the form below to join today!
+If you're not sure what Asana is or how to use it, I made a free course that will teach you how to use it with your clients.
+Sign up below!